-First, when Biden assumed the presidency, the U.S. economy and the stock markets were on an upswing and recovering from the blows of the COVID-19 pandemic.
-However, it wasn’t going to be an easy year for any president.
+When Biden assumed the presidency, the U.S. economy and the stock markets were on an upswing and recovering from the blows of the COVID-19 pandemic.
+However, it wasn’t going to be an easy journey for any president.
 The tough geopolitical environment hasn't made things easy for Biden.

 Biden’s performance on the economy has been satisfactory.